alkem-io/matrix-adapter/service/README.md

 ## Explainer

-The way syncing works with Matrix SDK client is that you see the rooms in the MatrixClient that you are a member of.
+This service uses the Matrix JS SDK to create a client for user.

+This is done in two ways:

+- there is an elevated admin user that is used to create rooms
+- each Alkemio user for sending messages to a room

+The Matrix Client created for a user knows about all rooms **that the user is a member of**.
+This is key: if the user is not a member of a room then the client does not know about that room.

-For the way we use it this can mean that the admin account can potentially have a lot of rooms that it is a member of, and hence take a long time to sync.
+For this reason the resulting setup is that the admin user ends up being a member of many rooms, as the user is added to rooms to allow reading from the room.
+This means that the admin user can potentially take a long time to sync up.

 To address this, an admin account is only added as a member at the moment that it needs to read the room.
-This does mean the sync time will increase over time, but it is then trivial to go to a new admin account and have that gradually join the rooms that are needed.
+This does mean the sync time will increase over time.
+However it is then trivial to go to a new admin account and have that gradually join the rooms that are needed.

+### Usage of power levels

+Each room has a state.
+This state specifies what is the power level needed for particular actions.
+And crucially what is the power level that is assigned to new members of the room.

+The way Alkemio uses rooms is that new members of a room get a power level that is high enough so that they can delete / carry out other actions on the room.

+In rooms created before mid-2024, the users_default power level was set to zero.
+This meant that they cannot delete messages.
+After this point the default power level for new users in a room is set to 100 so that they can carry out all actions.

+The power levels in rooms will need to be tidied up before the rooms in Matrix could be exposed outside of the cluster.